dimmando/studio/README.md

 ![Color pallet](documentation/color_pallet.png)

 - Soft blue color was used as the main color of the website due to its phycological effect on people's minds.
-As this color is associated with trustworthiness and reliability, website visitors could build a firm believe in the organization "Animal Shelter".
+As this color is associated with trustworthiness and reliability, website visitors could build a firm believe in the organization "Sugar-Wax Beauty Studio".

 - Light Blue Color was used as a background color since this color creates a sense of tranquility and makes a connection between animal's ownership and peacefulness.